Military Educational Benefits

 - Complete the Change of Place or Training (22-1995) form instead of the 22-1990 if you have used your benefits at previous school

 - Submit a Post 9/11 GI Bill Agreement Form (PGI) each academic year in which benefits are requested.

 - Certification of Benefits

 - Upon registration and receipt of all required documentation, the OMVA will forward an Enrollment Certification (22-1999) to the VA Regional Office.

-- If you are at the 100% tier your tuition will be paid by the VA within 3-4 weeks and you will not need to pay upfront for your tuition.
+- If you are at the 100% tier your tuition will be paid by the VA around 10 days before each class begins.
+You will not need to pay upfront for your tuition.